Alexwcjung/Classroom-assessment/Validity.md

 - Many candidates **retake the test multiple times** until target scores are reached
 - Existing research → extensive on **IELTS/TOEFL**, but limited on **PTE Academic** → this study fills the gap

+## 🌳 Research Questions

+- **RQ1:** Are the test preparation activities reported by candidates related to actual score improvements?
+- **RQ2:** Do repeat test takers change their preparation strategies over successive sittings?

 ---

 ## 🌳 Background & Key Concepts